 Levoit is cylindrical, and it has openings for air intake located at the bottom part.
 Medify MA-25 is rectangular.
 It has openings for air intake located on the sides.

-The filtered air comes out through the openings on top in case of the Levoit Core 300, while on Medify it exits through the slots on the front.
+The filtered air comes out through the openings on top in the case of the Levoit Core 300, while on Medify it exits through the slots on the front.

 Before buying any product, it is always important to pay attention to all the features and the warranty that the manufacturer gives to the product.